Changing your enrolment via My Enrolment

 - have been granted advanced standing (credit) and no longer need to study a unit you have already enrolled in, OR

-- wish to change from on-campus to distance study (withdrawing from the unit as on-campus and enrolling into it as distance study).
+- wish to change from on-campus to online (withdrawing from the unit as on-campus and enrolling into it online).

 Four steps to changing your enrolment

-Check what alternative Unit(s) you could study, and if the Unit you wish to withdraw from is a pre-requisite Unit for another Unit you'll want to study in the next Session.
+Check what alternative Unit(s) you could study, and if the Unit you wish to withdraw from is a pre-requisite Unit for another Unit you’ll want to study in the next teaching period.
 You can do this by:

 - consulting the web-link provided with your letter of offer, OR